drew1horn/cmci2/docs/programming.md

   * May not get this far this week

 * Read
+  * Just in time Learning
+  * Reading over your head skills
   * Netlogo Tutorials,
   * Netlogo User Manual
   * Netlogo Dictionary!